snufa/guide-to-running-snufa/approval-voting.md

 You can use [](./code/generate_survey.ipynb) to generate a nice HTML representation of the code and the survey file to import into Qualtrics.

+You can use [](./code/generate_abstracts.ipynb) to generate the markdown files for abstracts to upload to the conference website.

 ## Step 1: Collect abstracts

 We used [Office Forms](https://forms.office.com) but Google forms or any other system would work as well.
 We collected author names, emails, abstract text and whether or not you wanted to be considered for poster or talk.
 For our precise list of questions, see @submissions.
 If you change the questions, you'll need to tweak the code below slightly.